TheRealSaiTama/SimpleHTML/DatePicker-UI/README.md

 ## License

-This project is licensed under the [Specify License Here, e.g., PUBLIC License] - see the `LICENSE` file in the main repository for details.
+This project is licensed under PUBLIC LICENSE see the `LICENSE` file in the main repository for details.